Mrkšina crkva printing house: Printing

 The books created in the printing house were edited and printed by Hieromonk Mardarije.
 According to some sources, it was Mardarije who inspired first Dmitrović and then Trojan Gundulić to invest in a printing business and organized all activities during the set up of the printing house in Belgrade.
-Some sources explain that Mardarije moved a printing press from Belgrade to Mrkšina crkva monastery.
+Some sources explain that Mardarije moved a printing press from Belgrade to monastery of Mrkšina crkva.
 Two books were printed in the Mrkšina crkva printing house: